Values & Principles

 4. Community

-Principle: AI safety is a collective endeavor, not a corporate product.
-Communities must have tools, knowledge, and agency to shape AI systems affecting their lives.
+Principle: AI safety is a collective endeavor.
+We are committed to open collaboration, knowledge sharing, and empowering communities to shape the AI systems that affect their lives.

 Architectural Principles

-Drawing on Christopher Alexander's work in architectural pattern languages, we've identified five principles that translate living systems thinking into governance architecture.
-These aren't metaphors—they're operational requirements that shape every framework decision.
+Drawing on Christopher Alexander's work in architectural pattern languages, we've identified five structural principles for governance systems.

 Deep Interlock

-Connects to Transparency: Service coordination creates audit trails showing how governance decisions emerge from multiple reinforcing checks, not single-point failures.
+Connects to Transparency: Service coordination creates audit trails.

 Structure-Preserving